 I got an email from an industrious kid.
-He was a high school student preparing a history project (building a historical timeline) and he wrote to us asking if we would give him and his classmates the premium edition of our timeline maker software.
+He was a high school student preparing a history project and he wrote to us asking if we would give him and his classmates the premium edition of our timeline maker software.
 Good for him.
 He said they were struggling to build timeline templates because his school’s Gantt chart tool was “complicated and ugly.”

 I was interested because I had just recently done bit of family history homework on a timeline.
 My family seems to have moved around over the past couple centuries, and there were some diligent family historians recording this along the way.
 So I had a pretty good log of when and where my ancestors were.
 I turned this information into a timeline and found it to be a really cool visual tool for understanding my origins.

 Correlating the major historical events with my ancestor’s timeline made learning history personal.
 I spent time researching each event as I was entering it into the timeline maker.
 The tool rendered all of this into a beautiful, visual PowerPoint slide, which I shared with my siblings, cousins and parents.
 They loved it because it was very visual, therefore easy for them to consume and digest.
-I think the high school kid got this (smart kid) and that is why he wanted our timeline maker.
+I think the high school kid got this (smart kid!) and that is why he wanted our timeline maker.

 Since my experience of learning was richer with a graphical timeline maker, I assumed I would see plenty of educators in our database.
 I ran some queries to check this and can confirm there has been considerable use of Office Timeline by educators, academics and historians.
 Much like my experience and the high school kid’s, these folks also understand that engaging their audiences in a visual way creates a more effective learning environment.

 There also has been significant usage by students.
 I corresponded with a few of them and it turns out they are using it to make timeline templates across every subject imaginable.
-For example political science timelines, historical timelines, science project timelines, one on the history of manuscripts, one on reducing lighting consumption of a corridor, financial forecasting timelines, and even a timeline template that plotted the important milestones of a multi-national corporation.
+For example, political science timelines, historical timelines, science project timelines, one on the history of manuscripts, one on reducing lighting consumption of a corridor, financial forecasting timelines, and even a timeline template that plotted the important milestones of a multi-national corporation.

 The net is that graphical timeline slides can be an interesting way to supplement learning and a timeline maker or timeline templates can be powerful teaching tools.